 It was a surprisingly not unpleasant experience and the very first time I didn’t feel sick, stressed and wound up with anxiety in weeks.
 It was in Dad’s hands now and my stomach finally stopped churning.

 I felt better the next day.
 Human.
 The weight had been lifted.
 It was not a decision I’m either proud of or ashamed of.
 It just was.

 Some of my friends have had children very young.
 They love them dearly and their kids add much to their lives.
 However, the story is usually the same.
 “I wish I could have waited longer.”

 You wouldn’t be reading this blog if I’d chosen to have a baby.
 You’d have never seen me wrestle.
 You’d never see me model.
 I don’t know what I’d be doing, but it wouldn’t be this.
-No one has to live with either decision I could have made except me.
-I went on to go to college, travel and do things that ‘normal’ people pick my brains about (usually in awe) all the time.
+No one has to live with the decision except me…and probably my parents, because they WOULD have had to step in.
+I went on to go to college, travel and do interesting things people pick my brains about (usually in awe) all the time.
 I wouldn’t have seen a lot of the world or experienced life as I’ve been able to.

 Photo – Chris Freeman Photography